Preventing and Treating Disease

-Recent groundbreaking research has shown that the immune system plays a critical role in controlling cancer, and cancer vaccines and immunotherapies have the potential to revolutionize how we fight cancer.
+Recent groundbreaking research has shown that the immune system plays a critical role in controlling cancer.
+Cancer vaccines and immunotherapies are already having a significant impact on how we fight cancer.
 Yet even the best immune-driven therapies only work in a subset of patients and in a subset of cancers.

-Understanding the key principles of human immunity can help expand the benefits of cancer vaccines and immunotherapies to a large number patients and cancers.
+Understanding the key principles of human immunity can help expand the benefits of cancer vaccines and immunotherapies to a larger number patients and cancers.

 Global Infectious Diseases

-HIV, malaria, TB and other diseases continue to cause millions of infections and deaths annually, and have resisted our best efforts to develop widely effective vaccines.
-The Human Vaccines Project can accelerate the development of critical new vaccines and therapeutics against these and other complex and devastating diseases.
+HIV, malaria, tuberculosis, and other complex diseases continue to cause millions of infections and deaths annually because they have resisted scientists’ best efforts to develop widely effective vaccines.
+The Human Vaccines Project is working to accelerate the development of critical new vaccines and therapeutics against these devastating diseases.

 Protecting All People

-We know that as people age, the immune system’s ability to fight disease declines, and we know that those developing countries have different and often poorer immune responses to vaccination than those in the high income regions.
+As people age, the immune system’s ability to fight disease declines, and those in developing countries exhibit different immune responses to vaccination than those in other regions.

-By understanding how human immunity varies by demographics, the Project seeks to transform the effectiveness of existing and future vaccines by enabling them to be engineered for populations most at risk for disease.
+By understanding how human immunity varies by demographics, we are seeking to engineer existing and future vaccines to be effective for all people, especially those most at risk for disease.

 Accelerating Product Development

-An understanding of the key principles and components of the immune system will transform how vaccines and new therapies are developed, enabling greater predictability and rationality in how products are designed, reducing the risk, time and cost of development.
+An understanding of the key principles and components of the immune system will transform how vaccines and new therapies are developed, enabling greater predictability and rationality in how products are designed, as well as reducing the risk, time, and cost of development.